xCoderSai/xCoderSai/README.md

 ## Hey there! ✨

 I'm xCoderSai, also known as Catherine De Mesa (╯°□°）╯︵ ┻━┻.
 A few of my roles include:
-- Support/IT Intern @ SCSC Foundation
+- Support/IT Intern @ Tranz Business Center
 - previous moderator over at STEM Network Discord Server, previously @ Trill Project

 - I am currently a moderator over at /r/GirlsWhoCode and the affiliated Discord Server!